saiTama-max/Tkinter-projects/README.md

 # Tkinter-projects
-A few Tkinter projects on Python
+A few Tkinter projects on Python using sqlite3 in some projects